Statement to 3rd Conference on the Humanitarian Impact of Nuclear Weapons in Vienna

 “In the coming months and years, creative, bold approaches will be needed to overcome old and new obstacles to the long-running effort to eliminate the potential for nuclear catastrophe,” they said.

-The organizations' letter to the White House is available online.
+The organizations' full statement is available online.

 The Arms Control Association (ACA) is an independent, membership-based organization dedicated to providing authoritative information and practical policy solutions to address the dangers posed by the world's most dangerous weapons.